sungheeyun/sungheeyun.github.io/resource/restricted/2025-08-19-KST bio medical industry revolution.markdown

 <blockquote>
 <span class="emph">
-This is why I (co-)founded <a href="https://www.erudio.bio/">Erudio Bio, Inc.</a>&mdash;to build the AI-powered platforms that will enable a new generation of health optimization solutions.
+This is why I founded <a href="https://www.erudio.bio/">Erudio Bio, Inc.</a>&mdash;to build the AI-powered platforms that will enable a new generation of health optimization solutions.
 The convergence of biological understanding, AI capability, and market demand creates a once-in-a-lifetime opportunity to reshape how humanity approaches the challenge of living well throughout extended lifespans.
 </span>
 </blockquote>